tydaeus/notes/git/common_commands.md

   (defaults to git fetch followed by git merge MERGE_HEAD)

 * `git status` shows what changes have been made since last commit, and which have been staged
-* `git diff --cached|--staged` shows the stanged changes against the HEAD
+* `git diff --cached|--staged` shows the staged changes against the HEAD